All of the Glitter Makeup Inspo You Need This Holiday Season and Beyond

 See-quins Glam Glitter Eyeshadow, $28 at Marc Jacobs Beauty

-Go For the Gold
+Go for the Gold

 Layering gold glitter on top of virtually any color eyeshadow makes for a beautiful, complex color combo.